 This is the classic one-handed sword used by knights and was often used in conjunction with a shield.
 The arming sword was the most used sword type in the medieval period.
-The blade length is about 70 to 80 cm.
+The blade length is about 70 to 80 cm (28-32 inches).

 Often also referred to as a hand-and-a-half sword.
 They are a sub-class of longswords.
 The difference between a bastard sword and a regular longsword is that the former could be wielded either with one hand or with two.
 However, the latter was only used with two hands.

 The longsword came up in Europe in the late medieval period.
 The grip of the sword was longer so that two hands could be used.
-The weapon featured a blade length of around 85 to 110 cm, while the grip measured around 10 to 30 cm in length.
+The weapon features a blade length of around 85 to 110 cm (33-43 inches), while the grip measured around 10 to 30 cm (4-12 inches) in length.

 Fighting with great swords requires a different fighting style.
-The overall length is 160 to 180 cm.
+The overall length is 160 to 180 cm (63-71 inches).
 Due to their enormous size, the application of normal sword stances is limited.
 Using a great sword is similar to the usage of polearms.
 The transition between longsword and greatsword is where it becomes nearly impossible to use it as a regular sword.

 Distinction by shape

 The Oakeshott typology defines a way of differentiating swords by their physical form.
 In the following post, I will give you a brief summary of its various sword types.